benmvp/slides/2018/nodesummit/esnext.md

 </div>

 NOTES:
-- Starts with ES2018
+- Start with ES2018
-- Spec was just finalized 2 weeks ago!
+- Spec was just ratified earlier this month!
 - Wanna show a couple of features I'm excited about

 /////